 The Museum of Miniatures and Microminiatures

-One of the quirkiest places to visit in Besalu is the Museum of Miniatures.
+One of the quirkiest places to visit is the Museum of Miniatures.
 There is a full collection of miniatures on display, that you’ll have to observe with a magnifying lens.
 This will show you the level of detail that was put into these works!

 Sagrat Cor Chapel